 On the way to the temple, for those looking for cellphones, smartphones, tablets accessories, batteries, earphones, cables, chargers, have a look on Thanon (road) Suapa, cheaper, more choice than other markets in the city.
 I recommend Remark shop, good stuff.
 From Wat Mangkon, cross the street and take the next right, Trok Issaranuphap, a wet market narrow alley connecting to Yaowarat road, known as Talat Mai the New Market.
 Plenty of food and strange products, a very atmospheric place to go and take photos.
 Down the soi is Leng Buai La Shrine, considered to be the oldest Chinese (1658) in Thailand.
 Inside there is a shrine dedicated to Leng Buai La and his wife in the center, on the left to the deity Going-Wuo and to the Queen of Heaven on the right.

 Grand China Princess Hotel Revolving Rooftop

 But why not a good fresh drink with a great panoramic view, Chinatown and Chao Phraya river at your feet, drink at reasonable prices, drinks at reasonable prices, it starts to revolve from 6 pm. and then experience a good meal in a street stall on Yaowarat road.

 Best Time to Visit

 Of course, Chinese New Year and Lantern Festival is the best time to visit Chinatown which will be on February 5, 2019.
-But also the celebration of the mooncake festival at the end of the autumn harvest and during the ten days of the vegetarian festival when the whole Chinese district is covered with yellow color and people all dressed in white to honor the nine Taoist emperor gods is a unique occasion, from 28 of September to 7 October,
+But also the celebration of the mooncake festival at the end of the autumn harvest and during the ten days of the vegetarian festival when the whole Chinese district is covered with yellow color and people all dressed in white to honor the nine Taoist emperor gods, great atmosphere and food.
+From 28 of September to 7 October 2019.

 If you have any questions, I will be more than happy to help you out